layaxx/bambirds-situation-editor/README.md

 ## TODO

-- Multi Object Selection [mostly done, multi-scaling and multi-rotating not perfect]
 - Allow adding new Objects (not just duplicating existing objects)
 - Rotating Poly shapes does not work
 - Add ESLint